 It Allows You To Do What You Want

 The second scheduling point is what happens while you’re away.
-Plenty of solo travellers revel in the freedom to set their own itinerary.
+Plenty of solo travelers revel in the freedom to set their own itinerary.
 Marcos, who is 28 and single, loves the fact he can make his own choices.
 “It drives me crazy having to capitulate to someone else’s wishes,” he admits with a wry laugh.
 “I guess I’m a control freak, but I don’t like having to schedule in stops on a road trip or be dragged to things I don’t want to see and do, just because someone else does.
 It makes me resent them because to do their thing I have to do less of my thing.
 Is that selfish?”
 He shrugs at his own question, “maybe – but it’s a big world, and I need to pack it all into a lifetime!”

 It Gives You The Ability To Take Risks

-It doesn’t seem that a desire to do your own thing is selfish anyway, but for Hannah, a single mother-of-one, travelling alone is the exact opposite.
-“My daughter has ADHD,” she explains, “and as a result she gets over-stimulated very quickly.
+It doesn’t seem that a desire to do your own thing is selfish anyway, but for Hannah, a single mother-of-one, traveling alone is the exact opposite.
+“My daughter has ADHD,” she explains, “and as a result, she gets over-stimulated very quickly.
 She hates holidays; she never gets the chance to enjoy the things she sees because she never settles long enough to care.
 It’s far better for her that she goes and spends a week with my parents – where she’s treated like a queen! – while I go off around the world.
 I think it’d be selfish, in fact, for me to cart her around to satisfy my own wanderlust when she’d far prefer to stay at home.”

 Her daughter, Celine, who is 11, agrees: “I hate holidays,” she says with the determination of youth.
 “I don’t envy my Mum at all.
 I like seeing her pictures but I’ve never looked at them and thought I wish I’d been there.”